zhenxiong/Getting-and-Cleaning-Data/README.md

 All the data files (downloaded from the data source above) called by the script are available in this repo in the *data_files* directory for convenience.
 Note that the *dplyr* packaged is used in this script.

-The script outputs a "second_tidy.txt" file in the working directory.
+The script outputs a "second-tidy.txt" file in the working directory.

 ### What the script does